telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-20.04.1.md

 ## Install the MongoDB server
 If using a docker image, the MongoDB server comes as part of the docker, but if docker is not used, then the MongoDB server must be installed.
-For this, preser refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
+For this, please refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 The version 4.0 is recommended, but both older and newer should work just fine.

-This is what the MongoDB documentation tells us to do to install MongoDB server 4.0 under Ubuntu 18.04:
+This is what the MongoDB documentation tells us to do to install MongoDB server 4.0 under Ubuntu 20.04:

 ```bash
 # Import the MongoDB public GPG Key